siegstedt/image-generation-studio/README.md

 - **seed**: __(integer)__ Optional seed for reproducibility.
 - **guidance**: __(float, min: 1.5, max: 5)__ Guidance scale for image generation.
 Higher values improve prompt adherence but may reduce realism.
 - **safety_tolerance**: __(integer, min: 0, max: 6)__ Moderation tolerance level, with 0 being most strict and 6 being least strict.

+### Task Status and Error Handling

+The app supports polling for task status until completion.
+If an error occurs during image generation, detailed error messages from the API will be shown in the UI, allowing easier debugging and feedback.
+The task ID is saved in the session state and used to fetch the result.

 ## License